piptouque/imac3_td_digital_geometry/answer_sheets/td1/td1.md

 ##### Can we exactly calculate the area and perimeter of such Euclidean shapes defined by
 ##### implicit functions?
 If so, please give their formulas in the report.

-We can first compute the intersection of each lines which gives us the vertices of our polygon.
+We can first computeGeometry the intersection of each lines which gives us the vertices of our polygon.
-How we would proceed is, we would compute all the intersections of the lines (there are at most $2n$), then find the closest one to the origin, we'll call it $p_{0}$.
+How we would proceed is, we would computeGeometry all the intersections of the lines (there are at most $2n$), then find the closest one to the origin, we'll call it $p_{0}$.

 We know that this intersection is a vertex of our polygon, because if it was not there would be